History of Cambridge United F.C.: Revival and return to Football League

 This came on the back of positive news off the field as a 26 March EGM allowed fresh investment in the club from current board members and American businessman Adrian Hanauer.

 Four seasons of mid table mediocrity followed, before Cambridge United re-emerged as promotion contenders in the 2013–14 season, their second season under the management of Richard Money.
 They finished second in the Conference National and triumphed 2–1 over Gateshead in the playoff final to end their nine-year exile from the Football League.
 Money stayed for one more season at the Abbey Stadium, seeing Cambridge United take Manchester United to a replay in the third round of the FA Cup, before being succeeded as manager by Shaun Derry.
+The U's finished the league in 9th place with 68 points.

+They finished 2016–17 season in 11th place, in a season that took in extended runs of both good and poor form.
+Derry was dismissed in February 2018 and was replaced on a permanent basis by his assistant, Joe Dunne, on the final day of 2017–18.

+Cambridge started 2018–19 poorly, and manager Dunne was dismissed after 20 games with the club in 21st place.
+Colin Calderwood was appointed as his replacement in December 2018.
+Cambridge's second half under Calderwood was more successful, however, they could only finish in 21st place, only six points clear of the relegation zone.
+Following a successful start to the 2019–20 season, Calderwood was offered a new contract.
+However, after three heavy defeats in one month, Calderwood was sacked following a 4–0 defeat to Salford City.
+With the U's in 18th place, Calderwood's assistant manager Mark Bonner was placed in temporary charge until the end of the season.
+Under Bonner, Cambridge won four from their final seven matches before the disruption caused by the COVID-19 pandemic forced the cancellation of the season.
+Final league positions were decided on a points per game basis with Cambridge finishing in 16th place.
+This good form resulted in Bonner being handed the permanent role of head coach.
+During the 2020–21 season, Bonner guided Cambridge to promotion from League Two as runners-up after seven seasons in that division.
+Promotion was clinched on the final day with an emphatic 3–0 victory over Grimsby Town.
+Following this success, Bonner was handed a new three-year contract.

+On 3 September 2022, a statement released by the club announced that investment from the clubs owners had allowed it to purchase the ground back from Grosvenor, thus ending a 20 year spell of being tenants at The Abbey, the club's home for 89 years.

 Seasons since 1970

 Cambridge United were elected to the Football League in 1970, since when they have celebrated seven promotions and suffered seven relegations.
 The following table shows each season since 1970 and includes seasons since they were relegated back to non-league football in 2005.
 Unless otherwise stated, all information is from the following source.